Nuclear power debate: Accidents and safety

 Nuclear power plants are a complex energy system and opponents of nuclear power have criticized the sophistication and complexity of the technology.
 Helen Caldicott has said: "... in essence, a nuclear reactor is just a very sophisticated and dangerous way to boil water—analogous to cutting a pound of butter with a chain saw."
 The 1979 Three Mile Island accident inspired Charles Perrow's book Normal Accidents, where a nuclear accident occurs, resulting from an unanticipated interaction of multiple failures in a complex system.
 TMI was an example of a normal accident because it was deemed "unexpected, incomprehensible, uncontrollable and unavoidable".

 Perrow concluded that the failure at Three Mile Island was a consequence of the system's immense complexity.
 Such modern high-risk systems, he realized, were prone to failures however well they were managed.
 It was inevitable that they would eventually suffer what he termed a 'normal accident'.
 Therefore, he suggested, we might do better to contemplate a radical redesign, or if that was not possible, to abandon such technology entirely.
 These concerns have been addressed by modern passive safety systems, which require no human intervention to function.

+Most aspects of safety at nuclear plants have been improving since 1990.
+Newer reactor designs are safer than older ones, and older reactors still in operation have also improved due to improved safety procedures.

 Catastrophic scenarios involving terrorist attacks are also conceivable.
 An interdisciplinary team from the Massachusetts Institute of Technology (MIT) has estimated that given a three-fold increase in nuclear power from 2005 to 2055, and an unchanged accident frequency, four core damage accidents would be expected in that period.

-Proponents of nuclear power argue that in comparison to other sources of power, nuclear power is (along with solar and wind energy) among the safest, accounting for all the risks from mining to production to storage, including the risks of spectacular nuclear accidents.
-Accidents in the nuclear industry have been less damaging than accidents in the hydroelectric power industry, and less damaging than the constant, incessant damage from air pollutants from fossil fuels.
-For instance, by running a 1000-MWe nuclear power plant including uranium mining, reactor operation and waste disposal, the radiation dose is 136 person-rem/year, while the dose is 490 person-rem/year for an equivalent coal-fired power plant.
-The World Nuclear Association provides a comparison of deaths from accidents in course of different forms of energy production.
-In their comparison, deaths per TW-yr of electricity produced from 1970 to 1992 are quoted as 885 for hydropower, 342 for coal, 85 for natural gas, and 8 for nuclear.
-Nuclear power plant accidents rank first in terms of their economic cost, accounting for 41 percent of all property damage attributed to energy accidents as of 2008.

 In 2020 a Parliamentary inquiry in Australia found nuclear power to be one of the safest and cleanest among 140 specific technologies analyzed based on data provided by MIT.

 European Commission Joint Research Centre report of 2021 (see above) concluded: